welldigital/jobs/senior-software-engineer.md

 - ability to quickly research and learn new programming tools and techniques
 - understanding of web security

-## In return we offer:

-- a competitive salary

-- company car or car allowance
-- private healthcare cover
-- workplace pension scheme
-- childcare vouchers, travel loans and much more.

 ## Apply

 Just send your CV to digital@well.co.uk and we'll be in touch.